GuangpingYuan/Automation_game/README.md

 It has two versions:human mode and random action.
 Random action mode can be used to train a reinforcement learning agent.

-Set the mode in game_settings.py as 'human' or 'ai'.
+Set the mode in game_settings.py as 'human' or 'auto'.

-Run 'random action.py' or 'human mode'.
+Run 'random_action.py' or 'human_mode.py'.